WolverineWorldWide/www-build-agents/README.md

 _Note: This is an ongoing experiment into making this as repeatable as possible.
 Yes, I know that Powershell DSC (Desired State Configuration) exists and is awesome, but I was too inexperienced at the time and so reverted back to the old fashioned way.
 Here are my notes:_

+### Visual Studio Project/Solution Prerequisites

+If any projects are targeting .Net Framework 4.5, you'll need to upgrade them to reference 4.5.2.
+See commit af44b10a6aba7c20848d2d47c24b63c4394c0ed3.
+I have been [led to believe](https://developercommunity.visualstudio.com/t/the-reference-assemblies-for-netframeworkversionv4-1/1660771) that the 4.5 target simply isn't a thing that can be supported, and that we must upgrade to 4.5.2.
+We'll see what happens when we actually try to run the applications.

+### Build Server Setup

 All this setup stuff should be performed in Powershell as an Administrator

 ```powershell